moq-wg/moq-transport/draft-ietf-moq-transport.md

 Subscriber Priority field and the original publisher indicates priority in every stream or datagram header.
-As such, the subscriber's priority is a property of the subscription and the original publisher's priority is a property of the Track and the Objects it contains.
+As such, the subscriber's priority is a property of the subscription and the original publisher's priority is a property of the Track and the Peeps it contains.
 In both cases, a lower value indicates a higher priority, with 0 being the highest priority.

 The Subscriber Priority is considered first when selecting a subscription